-The purpose of the exercise is to compare Java RMI and UDP for their relative reliability and ease of use.
+The purpose of the exercise is to gain experience of coding RMI and UDP as well as to compare them for relative reliability and ease of use.

 For each case you will have to write a simple client that passes a specified number of messages to a server.
 Each message should contain a message sequence number and the total number of messages to be sent.
 The server keeps track of the messages received and when there are no more messages, outputs a summary of the number of messages received and also which ones were lost.